Are you a gay person looking for a fun game night? See below for some of the best drinking board games & gay party games.

 This is another exclusive LGBT party game by LGBT people.
 Just the name indicates that it is very queer fiends.
 There are cards that refer to Broadway musicals RuPaul’s Drag race, and queer culture.
 Now, I’m going, to be honest, some of the cards can be a little rude.
 Like there are cards that say to slap someone and say something that makes a person unf@ckable.
 So, just be cautious because this gay party game can lead to fights if you’re 9playing with people you’re unfamiliar with.

 Bingo is one of the most popular party games.
-It’s Pride Month and what way to celebrate than with Pride Bingo.
-The rules apply just as regular Bingo.
+It’s Pride Month and what way to celebrate with Pride Bingo.
+The rules apply just as in regular Bingo.
 What I like about this LGBTQ version of Bingo is the way the Bingo cards are designed.
 They have a rainbow pattern which stands for unity.

 Uno is a classic card game.
 It is one of my favorite car games.
 The rules are simple and very easy to follow.
 The way it’s played is that the first person to remove all of the cards from their hands wins.
 This edition is the Pride edition.
 Pride is a celebration of the LGBTQ (lesbian, gay, bisexual, transgender, and queer) culture.